taoteh1221/Open_Crypto_Tracker/README.txt

 -Help page in easy-to-use FAQ format, for common issues (with support / contact links if you need additional assistance).

+-System stats in the interface and debug logs (uptime / load averages / temperature / free disk space / used system memory / portfolio cache size, if available on your device).

 -Secure webhook capability, allowing other external apps to communicate in real-time safely (separate keys per service, without giving away the master webhook key).

 -Internal restful API built-in, to allow other external apps to query real-time market data in over 80 country fiat currencies / secondary crypto pairings (raw data also available).

--Options to add proxies for API requests / SMTP authentication for email sending / displaying system stats in the interface (uptime / load averages / temperature / free disk space / used system memory / portfolio cache size, if available on your device).
+-Options to add proxies for API requests, and SMTP authentication for email sending.

 -System / configuration checking, alerting, logging, and auto-correcting (where possible).